 Google My Business is a comprehensive tool that allows businesses to claim their online identity.
-Google My Business includes a Business Profile section where companies can list basic information such as physical address, telephone number and hours; add media such as video and photos; and answer questions.
-Other sections allow you to post content, book reservations or appointments, or build a free website.
+Google My Business includes a Business Profile section where companies can list basic information such as physical address, telephone number, and hours; add media such as video and photos; and answer questions.
+Other sections allow a business to post content, book reservations or appointments, or build a free website.

-One useful section of the tool is Google My Business Insights, which provides information about how your customers interact with your Business Profile, such as how people found your business and where they are coming from on the web.
+One critical section is Google My Business Insights.
+It provides information about how your customers interact with your Business Profile, such as how people found your business and where they are coming from on the web.